 Welcome!
 Whether your instructor has required that you complete these modules, you’re seeking guidance on a current research project, or you’re simply curious about information literacy, we hope you’ll find these modules useful.
-There are six modules in all; as you work through them, you’ll find learning games for review as well as boxes containing questions to guide your research project.
-At the end of each module is a quiz to test your understanding og the concepts covered in the module.
+There are six modules; as you work through them, you’ll find learning games for review as well as boxes containing questions to guide your research project.
+At the end of each module is a quiz to test your understanding on the concepts covered in the module.
 If you’ve been assigned these modules as a class assignment, make sure you understand how your instructor wants you to keep track of your responses to the “Guiding Your Research” questions and/or the quizzes at the end of the modules.
 Let’s get started!

 In this series of modules, you’ll learn that Information Literacy involves:

 - Locating information.

 - Evaluating information.

 The following six modules may be used to learn the concepts of Information Literacy and to become “Information Literate”.

 - Module I: Understanding Information Literacy

 - Module III: Search Strategies

 - Module IV: Evaluating Information